-As technology has become more diverse and complex, so too have customer journeys.
+As technology has become more diverse and complex, so too have digital customer journeys.
 Brands now interact with customers, and customers with brands, on all manner of communication channels and devices, which, while exciting, has seen a greater array of customer journey challenges arising than ever before.

 What exactly are these challenges, and how might a brand go about navigating them?
 Let’s take a look.